Rammsauer/greenwashing/README.md

 Everyone moves in as the Opponent steps away.
 Tyler pushes through the crowd.
 Others lift Jack up.
-They turn their
+They turn their attention to the floor, to a BLOOD MASK of Jack's face --
 </pre>